Last updated on June 28th, 2021

-In 1983, the American College of Radiology (ACR) developed a standard for medical imaging’s digital storage in partnership with the National Electrical Manufacturers Association.
-Know as ACR/NEMA 300; this initiative was not widely adopted due to legal and technical restrictions.
+In 1983, the American College of Radiology (ACR) developed a standard for digital storage for medical imaging in partnership with the National Electrical Manufacturers Association, known as ACR/NEMA 300; this initiative was not widely adopted due to legal and technical restrictions.

 The system also offers the ability to zoom on a specific part of the image to improve diagnostics.
-In a nutshell, the DICOM format offers the ease of using a standard picture for medical imaging.
+In a nutshell, the DICOM format provides the ease of using a standard picture for medical imaging.

-Present of teleradiology
+The present use of teleradiology

-Among the 936 radiologists who participated in the study, 85.6% reported performing teleradiology within the past 10 years.
+Among the 936 radiologists who participated in the study, 85.6% reported using Teleradiology within the past ten years.
 46.2% performed remote radiology services for rural areas and 37.2% for critical access hospitals.

 The use of Teleradiology also seems to be linked to the size of the practice.
-For radiology groups with less than 10 members, only 79.1% said they engaged in this new approach.
+For radiology groups with less than ten members, only 79.1% said they engaged in this new approach.
 The number jumped to 94.4% for practices or groups with more than 100 members.

 On top of that, to receive images, the internet connection must be fast and secure enough to comply with HIPAA standards.
 This can be a real challenge for small rural hospitals.

 Picture Archiving and Communication (PACS system) must also comply with the standards meaning continuous technical and IT personnel investment.

-Future of teleradiology
+The Future of Teleradiology

 The current years have seen an increase in radiologists’ subspecialization, especially toward breast imaging, abdominal imaging, and neuroradiology.
 The remote analysis is the only way to provide consistent quality care to patients independently of their location.